 Rural Health and Wellbeing

-The Rural Health and Wellbeing group (RHW) aims to advance knowledge of health and health services in rural and remote communities.
+The Rural Health and Wellbeing group (RHW) is part of the Institute of Health Research and Innovation and aims to advance knowledge of health and health services in rural and remote communities.
 Those communities currently face a number of important challenges including:

 - changes in demography;